 Many first-time visitors to Cleveland are surprised to learn how much green space there really is here.
 Cleveland Metroparks spans over 23,000 acres of space across 18 reservations located throughout Cuyahoga County and Hinckley Township.
 There are multiple visitors’ centers to start your day with and then plenty of space to spread out and have a picnic.
-A couple popular areas to visit are the Rocky River Reservation and the North Chagrin Reservation.
-This is also home to the Cleveland Metroparks Zoo and eight golf courses.
+A couple of popular areas to visit are the Rocky River Reservation and the North Chagrin Reservation.
+The Metroparks are also home to the Cleveland Metroparks Zoo and eight golf courses.

-Rock and Roll Hall of Fame and Museum (Nearby Hotels)
+Rock & Roll Hall of Fame and Museum

-One of the most popular attractions to visit in Cleveland is the Rock and Roll Hall of Fame Museum.
+One of the most popular attractions to visit in Cleveland is the Rock & Roll Hall of Fame and Museum.
 This museum showcases some of the most legendary rockers throughout history and lots of exhibits, archives, and even classes and workshops.
 You’ll learn more about epic artists like The Rolling Stones, Metallica, The Beatles, and Jimi Hendrix.
-But this is much more than just a museum though; it’s a total rock and roll experience!
+But this is much more than just a museum; it’s a total rock & roll experience!
 All music enthusiasts owe it to themselves to check this place out.
-The museum is open every day except Thanksgiving and Christmas Day from 10am to 5:30pm, and it has extended hours until 9pm on Wednesdays.
-General admission tickets are $23.50 per adult.
+During the summer, the museum is open from 10am to 5:30pm Sunday through Tuesday, and it has extended hours until 9pm from Wednesday to Saturday.
+Regular hours (excluding Thanksgiving and Christmas) are 10am-5:30pm, except Wednesdays which is 10am-9pm.
+General admission tickets are $26 per adult.

 The West Side Market is a fun place to visit in Cleveland because there are so many artisans and vendors to see.
 This is a must-do for any foodie visiting Cleveland.
 You’ll find everything here from seafood to fresh fruit, fresh flowers, spices, meats, homemade bread, pastries, and even ready-to-eat meals.
 This is the longest running public market in town, dating back to 1840, and it usually has over 100 vendors onsite.
 It’s a favorite spot to stroll and browse for both tourists and locals.

-Watch a Baseball Game or Tour Progressive Field (Nearby Hotels)
+Watch a Baseball Game At or Tour Progressive Field

-Progressive Field is where the Cleveland Indians Major League Baseball team plays its home games and a really fun place to watch the great American pastime.
-But even if you visit Cleveland when there’s not a home game happening, you can still take a tour of the stadium and get a behind-the-scenes peek at everything.
-The tour dates typically run from early May to early September and last about 60 minutes.
-Ticket prices for adults are $10 and $8 for seniors and kids 14 and under.
+Progressive Field is where the Major League Baseball team the Cleveland Indians play their home games, and it is a really fun place to watch the great American pastime.
+But even if you visit Cleveland when there’s not a game happening, you can still take a tour of the stadium and get a behind-the-scenes peek at everything.
+The tour dates typically run from early May to the end of August and last about 60 minutes.
+Ticket prices are $15 for adults and $12 for seniors and kids 14 and under.

 Cleveland has a rich Italian heritage and a great Little Italy neighborhood worth visiting while you’re in town.
 It’s around Mayfield Road and packed with restaurants, cafes, delis, and art galleries.
 It is fun to visit Little Italy during the daytime and in the evening as well.
 Depending on when you visit, you may be able to join a local festival in this neighborhood as well.
 For example, the Feast of the Assumption takes place in August, and the Little Italy Harvest Festival occurs in October.

 Severance Hall is home to the Cleveland Orchestra, a talented musical group that you should definitely listen to if you get the chance.
-The orchestra also travels around the world to perform for diverse audiences.
-Severance Hall was opened in 1931 and an absolutely stunning concert hall.
+The Orchestra also travels around the world to perform for diverse audiences.
+Severance Hall was opened in 1931 and is an absolutely stunning concert hall.

 Another great place to experience the performing arts scene in Cleveland is the Playhouse Square.
 This venue hosts everything from dance to opera, plays, musical concerts, and workshops for the public.
 In fact, it’s the largest performing arts center in the U.S. outside of New York!
 Check the Playhouse Square website before your trip to Cleveland to see what’s playing at that time.